MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 The variables in a class are known as attributes.
 To create a String as a attribute we need to make `Constructor` because `String ` is a refrence datatype and is a type of `class`

+we can make more than one object from a object.

 Difference b/w value type and refrence type.

 Write Attributes first and then methods in a class.
 The order doesn't matter in java we can call method anywhere in the class.

+Once we assign a variable a value through scanner it becomes `static`
 # Constructor:
+There are two types of constructors:
+* Non-Parameterized -> No Parameters
+* Parameterized -> Has Parameters

+We can make more than one constructor in a `class`

+constructor has the same name as of the `class` name.
+Constructor is a special method of a class which can take parameters.